How to Get Rid of Dental Fluorosis

 Babies and little children under 8 years of age are the ones we need to look out for.
 Since a child’s teeth take time to develop fully, fluoride has to be ingested regularly through food and fluoridated water.
 Whenever necessary, it can also be taken in the form of supplements prescribed by your dentist or pediatrician.

+Yet despite the obvious benefits, overexposure to this mineral at an early age can lead to the development of dental fluorosis in children.
 In fact, adults, adolescents, and even children over the age of 8 cannot develop dental fluorosis.
 It is associated directly with young children, whereas the seriousness of this condition (also known as enamel fluorosis) depends on the duration, amount, and timing of fluoride consumption.

 What is Dental Fluorosis?